Reviewable/hubkit/README.md

 A simple GitHub API library for JavaScript that works in both NodeJS and the browser.
 Features:
 * Takes a request-level approach that naturally covers the entire GitHub v3 API.
 * All requests return promises.
 (You may need to add a polyfill in the browser, depending on your target platforms.
 The Node package includes a polyfill in case you're not running with `--harmony`.)
-* Responses are (optionally) cached, and requests are conditional to save on bandwidth and request quota.
+* Responses are (optionally) cached (segregated by user identity), and requests are conditional to save on bandwidth and request quota.
 Inspired by [simple-github](https://github.com/tobie/simple-github), [octo](https://github.com/Caged/octo), and [octokit](https://github.com/philschatz/octokit.js).

 To enable caching, make sure that [LRUCache](https://github.com/jmendiara/serialized-lru-cache) is loaded.
 It's installed by default for Node, but in the browser you need to load `lru-cache.js`.
 Or you can pass any other cache instance as an option to the constructor, as long as it has `get`, `set`, and `del` methods.
+Also, since v0.2, if the cache is enabled it respects `Cache-Control` headers on the response (that GitHub currently seems to set to 1 minute for all requests), and will return a potentially stale value from the cache unless you specify `{fresh: true}`.

 A simple example: